csmart/git_info/help.md

 If you have already committed your code, it's easy!

 Just make a new branch and your commits will be there.
-Then we can reset your local master to the latest code on the remote master branch, which will remote your local commits.
+Then we can reset your local master to the latest code on the remote master branch, which will remove your local commits.

 ```bash